I2Djs/I2Djs/README.md

 I2Djs provides same Application Programming Interface to create and animate elements across different graphic rendering contexts by leveraging their underlying capabilities.
 Developers can make use of I2D's multi-layered contextual approach with capabilities from more than one context seamlessly for creating powerful composite visualizations under a single roof.

-I2D also provides a unique data-driven approach with **join-actions** for DOM manipulation based on data binding.
+I2D also provides a unique data-driven approach, **join-actions**, for DOM manipulation based on data binding.

 ## Documentation